 Tip #4: Think twice before downloading.

 If you manage your own computer, be ultra-cautious when downloading and installing software or browser plug-ins.
-If it's free, or not from a recognised, trusted software vendor, it may well include features that spy on your activity or install harmful programs.
+If it's free, or not from a recognized, trusted software vendor, it may well include features that spy on your activity or install harmful programs.
 Ideally, your security policy and settings should permit users to install only those programs enabled by your system administrator.

 Tip #5: Deny criminals a phishing permit.